mighty-gerbils/gerbil-poo/doc/prototypes.md

 Java (1995),
 Scala (2004).

-But you can do objects without classes.
+But you *can* do objects without classes.
-It's much simpler, and much more powerful: you can implement classes very easily on top of prototypes, but you cannot implement prototypes on top of classes.
+And it's actually much simpler, and much more powerful: you can implement classes very easily on top of prototypes, but most prototypes you cannot implement on top of classes.
-Instead, you can implement prototypes very simply with fixed-points of higher-order functions
---- assuming you have dynamic types and lazy evaluation.
+Instead, you can implement prototypes very simply with fixed-points of higher-order functions — assuming you have dynamic types and lazy evaluation.

 The most famous and most popular language with prototype objects is...
 JavaScript (1995)!
 Its not-so-well-designed object system gave prototypes a bad rap